Welcome to SenseDev19

 22-26 July 2019, University of San Carlos, Cebu City, Philippines

 SenseDev19 offers the opportunity to learn from leading researchers in Wireless Sensor Networks (WSNs) and the Internet of Things (IoT) domains.
 The summer school will combine lectures in fundamental and applied aspects of WSNs with hands-on tutorials, providing the participants with a solid understanding and experience to anchor their research in this field.
 It is aimed at faculty researchers in Philippine Higher Educational Institutions (HEIs), with this year’s summer school funded by a Continuing Professional Education (CPE) grant from the Commission on Higher Education (CHED).
+The Department of Electrical and Electronics Engineering (DEEE) of USC has hosted past SenseDev's in 2015, 2016 and 2017.

 - Discuss the latest results, trends, activities and applications in the WSN and IoT domains.